Joncwmusic/Data-Blog-Site/01_How_to_import_data.md

 ### Public Datasets

 Public Datasets are easy to work with.
 You just need a direct url to the dataset and there are several sites whose sole purpose is to give people data.
-That's great for you, the newly inspired overachiever.
-It gives you a way to get your reps in and all you have to do is copy paste like the majority of your career has been and still will be, even as you copy paste from the LLM you used for your last report.
+That's great for you, the newly inspired overachiever that's still underachieving.
+It gives you a way to get your reps in and all you have to do is copy paste like the majority of your career has been so far and will continue to be, even as you copy paste from the LLM you used for your last report.

 Data.gov is great to get you started